 - As per the meeting held on 23 June 2021 the Waikouaiti District Museum funding application requesting \$300.00 to purchase a flat for the power pole in front of the existing museum lay on the table until the 18 August 2021 meeting.
-The Waikouaiti District Museum has now withdrawn this funding application. - 4 Waikouaiti District Museum t/a Waikouaiti Coast Heritage Centre has requested \$400.00 towards a morning tea for the formal opening of the Heritage Centre (Attachment A). - Waitati Automated External Defibrillator 24/7 (Waitati A.E.D.
-24/7) has requested \$2,755.00 to install an automated external defibrillator in the old bus shelter at Michies Crossing which will be available to the public 24/7 (Attachment B).
+The Waikouaiti District Museum has now withdrawn this funding application. - Waikouaiti District Museum t/a Waikouaiti Coast Heritage Centre requested \$400.00 towards a morning tea for the formal opening of the Heritage Centre on Saturday 9 October (Attachments A and B).
+As the 18 August 2021 meeting was cancelled due to Covid-19 Alert Level 3 Board members agreed to fund this morning tea via email and now requires ratification and reimbursement to the Chairperson Alasdair Morrison (Attachment A includes receipt). - Waitati Automated External Defibrillator 24/7 (Waitati A.E.D.
+24/7) original request was \$2,755.00 but has been new been amended to \$670.00.
+The application is to install an automated external defibrillator in the old bus shelter at Michies Crossing which will be available to the public 24/7 (Attachment B).

-- a) Approves/declines the funding application from the Waikouaiti District Museum t/a Waikouaiti Coast Heritage Centre. - b) Approves/declines the funding application from the Waitati Automated External Defibrillator 24/7 (Waitati A.E.D.
+- a) Ratifies the funding agreed via email to the Waikouaiti District Museum t/a Waikouaiti Coast Heritage Centre of \$321.62 towards a morning tea for the formal opening of the Heritage Centre on Saturday 9 October retrospectively. - b) Reimburses the Chairperson the sum of \$321.62 being the cost of the agreed morning tea which he paid for. - c) Approves/declines the funding application from the Waitati Automated External Defibrillator 24/7 (Waitati A.E.D.
 24/7.